sampsonv/github-trending/README.md

 * 【2023-10-15】[CHH3213 / chhRobotics_CPP](https://github.com/CHH3213/chhRobotics_CPP) - 自动驾驶规划控制常用算法c++代码实现
 ## Html

+* 【2024-10-03】[edent / SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
+Super Tiny Icons are miniscule SVG versions of your favourite website and app logos
+* 【2024-10-03】[maximevaillancourt / digital-garden-jekyll-template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) - Start your own digital garden using this Jekyll template 🌱
 * 【2024-09-29】[tencentyun / qcloud-documents](https://github.com/tencentyun/qcloud-documents) - 腾讯云官方文档
 * 【2024-09-29】[steveseguin / vdo.ninja](https://github.com/steveseguin/vdo.ninja) - VDO.Ninja is a powerful tool that lets you bring remote video feeds into OBS or other studio software via WebRTC.
 * 【2024-09-22】[git / git-scm.com](https://github.com/git/git-scm.com) - The git-scm.com website.
 Note that this repository is only for the website; issues with git itself should go to https://git-scm.com/community.